joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5854543/2024/12/01/purdue-fires-ryan-walters/

 **Chaotic F1 Qatar GP ends with Max Verstappen win, sets up season finale showdown**\
-`Lando Norris' penalty up-ended McLaren's title bid and sets up `\
+`Lando Norris' penalty up-ended McLaren's title bid and sets up a last-ditch fight for the constructors' championship in Abu Dhabi.`\
 https://nytimes.com/athletic/5960354/2024/12/01/max-verstappen-wins-qatar-gp-f1-championship-mclaren-ferrari/

-**Fiorentina-Inter suspended after Bove appears to collapse during Serie A game**\
+**Fiorentina-Inter abandoned after Bove appears to collapse during Serie A game**\
 `The Fiorentina midfielder was taken to hospital after falling to the ground during the first half of the match.`\
 https://nytimes.com/athletic/5960393/2024/12/01/edoardo-bove-fiorentina-inter/